robjohncolson/Mar1-25/README.md

 # AP Statistics Hub

 A mobile-friendly web application that serves as a front end for AP Statistics resources.
-The app dynamically loads content from a local directory structure, making it easy to update and maintain.
+The app dynamically loads content from a directory structure, making it easy to adapt for different subjects.

-## Latest Release - v2.2.1 (March 22, 2025)
+## Latest Release - v2.0.0: "MediaMaster"

-This release improves navigation:
+This release adds comprehensive multimedia resources:
-- Added "Up to Unit" navigation option on quiz pages when coming from MCQs
+- Google Drive video links for educational content
-- Enhanced navigation flow between MCQs, quizzes, and unit pages
+- Blooket flashcard games for interactive practice
-- Better access to all unit resources from any context
+- Schoology materials integration

-See the [CHANGELOG.md](CHANGELOG.md) for detailed release notes.
+- Enhanced content organization and navigation

 ## Features